dangolembiewski/aws-react-crud-iac/README.md

 - state management with redux
 - use a map of concepts with id as key for state
 - be consistent with function syntax
+- detect session expired in the errors? refresh token

 Phase 2:
 - Set up CI/CD